-The FCMAT governing board may ask the team to provide contracts and professional services as management assistance to school districts or county offices of education in which the board determines that a fiscal emergency exists [E.C.
+The FCMAT governing board may ask the team to provide contracts and professional services as management assistance to school districts or county superintendents of schools in which the board determines that a fiscal emergency exists [E.C.
 42127.8(e)].